slinky55/slinky55/README.md

 - 👋 Hi, I'm Larry!
-- 👀 I enjoy web development and low-level programming.
+- 👀 I enjoy web and low-level development.
 - 📫 You can contact me at larry@bmason.me